 Throughout the program, you will participate in online and in-person educational training.
 Online training allows you to work at the time and location that is convenient for you.

-2. Participate in Two-day Training
+2. Participate in Training

 - Learn the basics of the sales process, Farm Bureau insurance products and the insurance business.